TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 11/Revelation 11.5.md

 ---

-And if any man desireth to hurt them, fire proceedeth out of their mouth and devoureth their enemies; and if any man shall desire to hurt them, in this manner must he be killed.
+If anyone desires to harm them, fire proceeds out of their mouth and devours their enemies.
+If anyone desires to harm them, he must be killed in this way.